 Be careful to note if employees are placed in any hazardous situations or significant risks to health and safety, as this can be an extra worry for you as a buyer.
 It may require regular, stringent checks by health and safety officials and you may need to purchase extra equipment to ensure your business is fully compliant with health and safety law.
 In addition, insurance cover for things like employee and public liability may need to be in place, which is another cost to consider.10.
 What is the state of existing fixed assets belonging to the company, such as office equipment, machinery and vehicles?

 Finally, finding out how well managers, supervisors and staff have maintained company equipment, machinery and vehicles is an important consideration for the future of the business.
-Poorly maintained company assets can end up being very costly in the long run, especially if the equipment is vital to the business and needs to be fixed or replaced regularly throughout the years ahead.Group of 2 care homes in the North West registered for 28 residents to be sold as a going concern or vacant possession.
+Poorly maintained company assets can end up being very costly in the long run, especially if the equipment is vital to the business and needs to be fixed or replaced regularly throughout the years ahead.After selling approximately half of its business in 2023, the company has concentrated its efforts on its remaining operations: the supply of metal powders in small order sizes.

 Business Sale Report is your complete solution to finding great acquisition opportunities.